Services

 Entrepreneurial Work Term

 An entrepreneurial work term may be developed by the student.
 In this case, the student starts his/her own business.
 Probably the most complex placement, evaluation is based on the success of launching and maintaining the business for the duration of the work placement.
-The student will be responsible for finding a mentor in their particular field and will receive additional support from the Co-op Office.
+The student will be responsible for finding a mentor in their particular field and will receive additional support from the Co-op Office if needed.

 International Work Terms

 There are many exciting opportunities for Co-op students, including the opportunity to work abroad.
-If you do not possess a passport or your home country does not have an agreement with your desired work destination, you should speak to the Co-op Advisor as soon as possible in order to prepare all relevant paperwork.
+If you do not possess a passport or your home country does not have an agreement with your desired work destination, you should start preparing all relevant paperwork as soon as possible.

 The best place to find up-to-date information about getting a work permit or visa (which one to get and how long the process takes) is to go straight to the source which is the local Embassy, or that country’s Consulate.